Mahmoud Messadi

 Mahmoud Messadi (محمود المسعدي; 28 January 1911– 16 December 2004) was a Tunisian author and intellectual who also served as Minister of Education and Minister of Culture.
-He is one of the most prominent Tunisian novelists of the 20th century.
+Also, he is a prominent Tunisian novelist.

-Life and Education
+Life and education

 Messadi was born in Tazarka, Nabeul Governorate, Tunisia.
 His education began in the village Quranic school, where he memorized part of the Qur’an before starting primary school in Korba.

 He then completed high school in the Sadiqi Institute in Tunis in 1933.
 In the same year, he enrolled at the Sorbonne University in Paris to study Arabic language and literature.
 He graduated in 1936 and then began preparing his first PhD dissertation on Abu Nuwas, as well as a second on the rhythm of classical Arabic poetry.
 He finished the first dissertation, but the Second World War prevented him from defending it.
 The second was later published in Arabic and French.
 He started teaching at the Islamic Studies center in Paris in 1952.